Terosa-Network/.github/profile/README.md

 ## What We Do

-Terosa-Network Minecraft Server: We’ve developed Terosa-Network.de, a Minecraft server offering unique and revamped gamemodes tailored to provide players with fresh and thrilling experiences.
+**Terosa-Network Minecraft Server:** We’ve developed Terosa-Network.de, a Minecraft server offering unique and revamped gamemodes tailored to provide players with fresh and thrilling experiences.
-Community Discord Server: Our community thrives on Discord, powered entirely by self-written bots designed to enhance user interactions.
+**Community Discord Server:** Our community thrives on Discord, powered entirely by self-written bots designed to enhance user interactions.
-Custom Forum: We’ve also designed and developed our very own forum for discussions and updates, showcasing our commitment to high-quality web development for our Minecraft server.
+**Web Applications:** We’ve also designed and developed our very own forum for discussions and updates, showcasing our commitment to high-quality web development for our Minecraft server.

 ## Technologies We Use
 Our projects are built using a wide range of programming languages and frameworks: